codeOfRobin/doro/README.md

 UI testing isn't really a mature thing right now.
 There was an older thing called KIF(Keep It Functional), but AFAIK it isn't maintained after Apple introduced a first party solution.
 It's still relatively young, and I haven't explored it as much.

 # Things to improve
-**Humblebrag** I've tried to keep errors to a mininmum, and I haven't seen a run time crash yet, so 🖖.
+**Humblebrag** I've tried to keep errors to a mininmum, and I haven't seen a run time crash yet, so ~🖖~ (Apparently, that's the vulcan salute and not a fingers-crossed emoji).
 There are, however around 5 TODOs scattered around the app, involving making the code neater like declaring strings as constants and DRYing(Don't Repeat Yourself) up the code.
 I'd get to it, but this was a take home project.

 # Credits